 See also https://drive.google.com/open?id=1o2WaD9OtLTLvbiZyEDb7WzGgJ7Jj5vnT.

 IANA Stewardship Transition to the global multistakeholder community resulted in the current accountability mechanisms.
-INTA played a back-stop role that needed to be replaced.
+NTIA played a back-stop role that needed to be replaced.
 September 2016 is when the transition came into effect and the new accountability mechanisms into place.

 Naming part of the IANA Function is what GNSO community is mainly concerned by.